How to Learn Painting at Home for Beginners

 Use a table for your paints and brushes

-Using high-quality brushes and canvas can make all the difference in your painting experience.
-Paint will go on smoother and more consistently.
+Quality brushes and canvas are your best pals in this painting adventure.
+Splurge a bit if you can - you won’t regret it.
+High-quality gear makes a world of difference in how your paint glides on and how long your supplies last.
 They also last longer, so you don’t have to replace them so often.
 Cheap materials, on the other hand, will result in poor work, no matter how much time you spend practising or what techniques you learn from art classes and workshops.

 Brushes come in different sizes, shapes, and materials.
 Some have synthetic bristles while others have natural ones like sable or mongoose hair.
 For oil painting, choose natural hair brushes because they hold more paint and give me more control over the shape of your strokes.
 For acrylics or watercolour painting, where you don’t need as much pigment retention as with oil paints, there are some good, inexpensive synthetic brushes out there.